darthwalsh/bin/apps/WindowManagement.md

 Pro version https://rectanglepro.app/ has feature:
 >Arrange an entire workspace of apps with just one shortcut.
 Activate when displays are connected or disconnected.

+Funnily, if you focus chrome Cmd+F find dialog, Rectangle will move it around...
 - [ ] Document current Rectangle configuration and [[keybindings|hotkeys]]? #macbook ⏫
 - [ ] Try RectanglePro trial 🔽
 ### Raycast